fwup-home/fwup/README.md

 }
 ```

-## update
+## task

-The `update` section specifies a firmware update task.
+The `task` section specifies a firmware update task.
 These sections are the main part of the
 firmware update archive since they describe the conditions upon which an update is applied
 and the steps to apply the update.
-Each `update` section must have a name, but the names do
+Each `task` section must have a unique name, but when searching
-not need to be unique.
-When multiple `update` sections with the same name exist, they will
-be checked one-by-one for the first one that applies to the target configuration.
+for a task, the firmware update tool only does a prefix match.
+This lets you define multiple tasks
+that can be evaluated based on conditions on the target hardware.
+The first matching task is the
+one that gets applied.
 This can
 be useful if the upgrade process is different based on the version of firmware currently
 on the target, the target architecture, etc. The following table lists the supported
 constraints: